fobordo/PyBer_Analysis/README.md

 ![pyber_summary_df_total_rides](/analysis/pyber_summary_df_total_rides.png)

 The `pyber_summary_df` DataFrame showed that Rural, Suburban, and Urban cities had 125, 625, and 1625 total rides in four months, consecutively.
 We can assume that the total number of rides directly correlates to the population size of each city type, and by association, ride demand.
 We observed the following:
 * Urban cities had the largest number of total rides of 1625.
-We can assume that this is due to the fact that Urban cities have the largest population size among the three city types, therefore also have the highest ride demand.
+We can assume that this is because Urban cities have the largest population size among the three city types, therefore also have the highest ride demand.
 * Since Suburban cities have the second-largest population size and ride demand, they had the second-largest number of total rides of 625.
 * Since Rural cities have the smallest population size and ride demand, they had the smallest number of total rides of 125.

 #### 2. Total Fares
 ![pyber_summary_df_total_fares](/analysis/pyber_summary_df_total_fares.png)

 The `pyber_summary_df` DataFrame showed that Rural, Suburban, and Urban cities had $4,327.93, $19,356.33, and $39,854.38 in total fares in four months, consecutively.
-The total fares directly correlate to the total rides of each city type.
+The total fares directly correlate to the number of total rides and ride demand of each city type.
 We observed the following:
-* Since Urban cities had the highest total rides among the three city types, they also had the largest amount of total fares of $39,854.38.
+* Since Urban cities had the highest number of total rides and ride demand among the three city types, they also had the largest amount of total fares of $39,854.38.
-* Since Suburban cities had the second-highest total rides, they had the second-largest amount of total fares of $19,356.33.
+* Since Suburban cities had the second-highest number of total rides and ride demand, they had the second-largest amount of total fares of $19,356.33.
-* Since Rural cities had the lowest total rides, they had the smallest amount of total fares of $4,327.93.
+* Since Rural cities had the lowest number of total rides and ride demand, they had the smallest amount of total fares of $4,327.93.

 #### 3. Total Drivers
 ![pyber_summary_df_total_drivers](/analysis/pyber_summary_df_total_drivers.png)